 Check the boxes of the credit type(s) you would like to include, then fill out the min, max, and credit increment fields.
 To set a static credit amount, without the option for learners to choose incremental credit, enter the same number for the min/max and enter "0" in the increment field.

 By default, all the selected credit options will be available for the duration of the activity (set on the Activity Info tab).
-However, under the More Options menu, you have the option to add a Credit Release and Credit Expiration date for individual credit options.
+However, under the More Details menu, you have the option to add a Credit Release and Credit Expiration date for individual credit options.
 This allows you to offer certain credit options for only part of the duration of the activity.

-Also under the More Options menu, is the Certificate Activity Accreditation Statement field.
+Also under the More Details menu, is the Certificate Activity Accreditation Statement field.
 This field is for certificates that (1) have been created using the certification management tool and (2) that contain the Activity Accreditation Statement merge tag.
 The information provided here will override the existing credit accreditation statement and be merged onto the applicable certificate.
 More information on the Certification Management Tool and Accreditation Statement Merge Tag.